khozzy/phd/book/chapters/2_selected_topics/24_kpi.md

 ## Exploitation performance
 The exploitation performance is a measure of utilizing the agent's internal model of the environment in order to obtain the highest possible payoff.
 It is most often gathered in the exploit phase, where the agent focuses solely on selecting the best possible classifiers for each situation.

 Depending on the type of environment, this metric might differ - for example, in a multistep [](section-topics-environments-corridor), the interest is in reaching the final state as fast as possible.
 Therefore, the metric is simply the number of steps in each trial that should be close to the optimal value.
 For a single-step environment, such as [](section-topics-environments-rmpx), a reward is paid out after giving a correct answer in each trial.
-In this case, a good measure is to keep track of all obtained rewards and average them.
+In this case, a good measure is to keep track of latest obtained rewards and average them.

 The metric itself depends on significant components (learning and credit assignment) involved in the agent's algorithm to estimate its practical usefulness.